Skip to main content

 Consider the foods you consume.
 Nutrients from plant-based diets, such as polyphenols and folate, are direct inputs for the molecular machinery that manages DNA methylation.
 A diet rich in these compounds provides the necessary resources to maintain healthy methylation patterns, while a diet lacking them can starve the system of its essential tools.

-Similarly, does more than just burn calories; it sends powerful epigenetic signals.
+Similarly, physical activity does more than just burn calories; it sends powerful epigenetic signals.
 Exercise has been shown to influence histone modifications and enhance the expression of proteins like sirtuins, which are vital for cellular health and repair.

 Chronic stress and poor sleep have the opposite effect, promoting detrimental epigenetic changes through mechanisms like elevated cortisol, which can lead to DNA damage and altered methylation in genes that regulate your stress response and circadian rhythms.
 This constant dialogue between your life and your genes holds the key to understanding that your biological trajectory is something you can actively participate in directing.